Vegetable Soup with Sweet Basil

 Cook's Note: My mother uses only water, because her vegetables are peak-of-season, just-picked, and therefore full of flavor; but you can use stock if you like.
 Pistou, the puree of tomatoes, basil, garlic, and olive oil in this recipe, is a traditional French condiment that adds a burst of flavor just before serving.

-Recipe courtesy Wolfgang Puck, "Wolfgang Puck's Modern French Cooking for the American Kitchen", Houghton Mifflin, 1981
+Recipe courtesy of Wolfgang Puck, "Wolfgang Puck's Modern French Cooking for the American Kitchen", Houghton Mifflin, 1981